 FEAP is run by professionals for professionals, meaning that all members are active in fish farming and thus are very much aware of the main issues concerning aquaculture and its development.

 Welcome to the FEAP website

-Register now for the 3rd edition of Aquaculture in Motion to be held in the Committee of the Regions on the 1st of December 2014
+The annual FEAP European event will be held in the Committee of the Regions on the 1st of December 2014